Last updated: September 25, 2023

 Are you ready?

 - Use dog urine in place of your own.
+Seriously.
 How gross is that?
 And, how do you collect the sample?
-And, oh by the way, they will know the difference.
+And, even if someone manages to accomplish it, they think the lab won’t know the difference?

 - Steal your specimen from the laboratory or testing site.
-The theory here is that the laboratory would never admit to having a sample stolen and will report the result as negative rather than admit what has happened.
-What?!
+The theory goes that the laboratory would never admit to having a sample stolen and would report the result as negative rather than admit to what happened.
+Again, we say, seriously?

 You know what they say about the best defense